 “Where,” however, is a fairly general, if not vague term, so let's break things down a bit to help the reader understand why location matters so much.

 To do this, we first have to define the broader meaning of “where.”

-Here, in what we variously refer to as the Greater-Detroit or Metro-Detroit area, “local” usually means Wayne, Oakland, and Macomb, Lapeer, Livingston and St. Clair and Washtenaw Counties.
+Here, in what we variously refer to as the Greater-Detroit or Metro-Detroit area, “local” usually means Wayne, Oakland, and Macomb, and the surrounding counties.

 This is a broader area than the smaller (but included) Tri-County area covering just Wayne, Oakland and Macomb Counties.